 - failing to express warmth and tenderness to the child

 - neglecting to show interest in the child’s thoughts, feeling or activities.

 Emotional needs are intrinsic to our nature as human beings.
 Attachment Parenting promotes an approach that applies sensitive parental response and practicing nurturing parenting methods that foster strong emotional bonds — also known as secure attachment — between children and their parents.
 Secure attachment, trust and mutual respect are the building blocks of a strong, healthy emotional foundation that follows children into adulthood.

-With increasing awareness and evolved societal norms, many people move away from spanking and other forms of physical abuse.
+With increasing awareness and evolved societal norms, many people move away from spanking and other forms of physical abuse, check this article about how a sex crime lawyer can help if this happens at home.
 Consequently, however, there is more temptation to shift that punishment attitude toward verbal responses — which may seem innocuous — not realizing that some common responses are actually a form of emotional abuse.
 Here are a few examples of such comments:

 - “I wish you were more like your brother.”

 - “If you don’t do as I say, I will leave you!”